UPDATED JULY 2019

 Their sole aim is to win, not because they really want the prize on offer or are loyal customers of the company running the giveaway, but for bragging rights and often for income.
 Some professional compers win enough competitions that they can earn a living from reselling the prizes.
 They are wolves in sheep’s (or should that be pigs’?!) clothing.

 How can I avoid them?

-Fortunately, there are also plenty of things you can do to protect your competition from professional competition entrants and ensure you attract genuine entrants who are sincerely interested in your products or services.
+Fortunately, there are also plenty of things you can do to protect your competition from professional competition entrants and ensure you attract genuine entrants who are sincerely interested in your products or services…

 We were once involved in a $20,000 travel prize competition and upon phoning the lucky winner to congratulate them on winning a trip to Costa Rica, they replied

 Thankfully, we were able to direct them straight to the T&Cs and the clause which stated the prize could not be taken as cash.
 The ‘winner’ confessed they’d entered so many competitions that they lost track…

-Don’t offer generic, high value prizes.
+Don’t offer generic, high value prizes

 High value prizes such as cash, gift cards, vouchers and generic holidays are prime targets for a prize pig; as are our pet hate when it comes to prizes: iPads (or any iProduct for that matter).

 A truly valuable prize is one that is relevant, compelling and desirable to your target audience, regardless of dollar value.
 We’ve seen competitions with $50 prizes that have been more successful than competitions offering $50,000 prizes – it’s all in how much value your target audience get from the prize and how well and to whom you market your competition.

-Do make your competition specific to your audience.
+Do make your competition specific to your audience

 The key to attracting the right entrants is running the right competition.
 Running a ‘like our page’ competition on Facebook and giving away an iPad as your prize when you are a salon specialising in blue rinses for pensioners is clearly the wrong competition.

-Don’t post to competition sites.
+Don’t post to competition sites

 These sites are truly a thorn in our side.
 We spend weeks and months crafting carefully tailored and targeted competitions for our clients and occasionally (it’s happened twice over the last three years) our competition ends up on a competition site.

 Yes, you may experience a high volume of entries, but as soon as they find out they haven’t won?
 Your professional compers will be unsubscribed and unfollowed quicker than you can say “and the winner is…”

 What do you do if you draw a prize pig as your winner?

 You can do everything in your power and follow all of our advice and still end up drawing a professional competition prize pig as your winner.
 Though you may be tempted, you must not redraw your winner.
-Legally you are obligated to run a fair and legal, above board competition.
+You are obligated by law to run a fair, legal and above board competition.
 Even if your entrants don’t play by the rules, you must.